django-stars/frontend-skeleton/README.md

 ## Yet another boilerplate
-AngularJS, Browserify, Gulp, EcmaScript 2015 (Babelify)
+AngularJS, Browserify, Gulp, EcmaScript 2015 (Babelify).
+Created for using in conjunction with Django.

 ## Install